Policy Title: Faculty Conduct, Corrective Action, and Discipline

 g.
 All participants are required to cooperate with the processes delineated in this Policy.
 If a participant refuses to cooperate, the processes must continue without his or her participation.

 h.
 The Committee may seek outside assistance or legal counsel through the Provost’s Office.
 If the Committee requires assistance or expertise for the fact- finding or determination, the Committee may retain an outside investigator and/or outside assistance or legal counsel as well.

-4.10.14 Relationship Between Faculty Manual and the University's Sexual Harassment Policy
+4.10.14 Relationship Between Faculty Manual and the University's Faculty Misconduct Policy

 We, the members of the Drake University Faculty Senate, reaffirm our commitment to equity and inclusion, and remind faculty and staff that the creation of a hostile learning environment based on a protected class falls under 4.10.1 (4) of the Faculty Misconduct Policy and constitutes an Intransigent Refusal to conform to University processes or policy where such behavior places the University at risk (see also Faculty Handbook VII).

 Among other behavior, the use of racial epithets and other language known to marginalize people in a protected class could create a hostile learning environment.